Zsalondi/Google-Analytics/README.md

 </p>

 <h1>Google Analytics: Finding Key Metrics</h1>
-This tutorial outlines the post-install configuration of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the post-install configuration of the open-source help desk ticketing system osTicket.
+This tutorial outlines how to explore metrics in a Google Analytics demo account by reviewing a scenario with metrics of interest, finding the values for those metrics, and recording the results.<br />

 <!---<h2>Video Demonstration</h2>